 Implementation of this system shows a respect for both higher literature and the emotional development of your students.
 It also keeps parents informed, which is an added bonus.
 I can attest that I did not have a single challenge from an AP parent all year, and several came forward to appreciate this approach in particular.

-If you’re interested in implementing this system you can access my AP Lit parent email here, just copy and change the text to match your own voice or decisions in the classroom.
-And to learn more about my independent reading strategies in AP Lit you can explore some of my other blog posts on the topic, or get a jump-start by purchasing my Independent Novel Project on TpT.
+If you’re interested in implementing this system you can access my AP Lit parent email here.
+Feel free to copy and change the text to match your own voice or decisions in the classroom.
+To learn more about my independent reading strategies in AP Lit you can check out this blog post.
+Or, get a jump-start by purchasing my resource on independent reading on TpT.

 For 12 years now I’ve been teaching English Language Arts to high school students, and with most ELA course loads inevitably come a healthy dose of Shakespeare.
 Throughout my career, I’ve taught the following Shakespearean works: